Hamilton Fish: American Civil War

 Fish had several important roles during the American Civil War.
 Fish's private secretary was involved in the attempt of the merchant ship Star of the West to bring relief supplies to Fort Sumter in Charleston harbor.
 During this period, Fish often met with General Winfield Scott, commander-in-chief of the US Army.
 Fish was dining with Scott in New York when a telegram reported that Confederates had fired on Star of the West.
 Fish said that this meant war; Scott replied "Don't utter that word, my friend.
 You don't know what a horrid thing war is."

-In 1861–1862, Fish participated in the "Union Defense Committee of the State of New York", which co-operated with the City of New York in raising and equipping Union Army troops, and disbursed more than $1 million for the relief of New York volunteers and their families.
+In 1861–1862, Fish participated in the Union Defense Committee of the State of New York, which cooperated with New York City in raising and equipping Union Army troops, and disbursed more than $1 million for the relief of New York volunteers and their families.
 The committee included chairman John A. Dix, William M. Evarts, William E. Dodge, A.T.
 Stewart, John Jacob Astor, and other New York men.
 Fish was appointed chairman of the committee after Dix joined the Union Army.

 In 1862, President Lincoln appointed Fish and Bishop Edward R. Ames as commissioners to visit Union prisoners in Richmond, Virginia.
 The Confederate government, however, would not allow them to enter the city.
 Instead, Fish and Rev. Ames started the prisoner exchange program which continued virtually unchanged throughout the war.
 After the war ended, Fish went back to private practice as a lawyer in New York.

 From 1860 to 1869, Fish was trustee of The Bank for Savings in the City of New-York stepping down from that role when he became US Secretary of State.

 U.S. Secretary of State

-Hamilton Fish was appointed Secretary of State by President Ulysses S. Grant and served between March 17, 1869, and March 12, 1877.
+Fish was appointed Secretary of State by President Ulysses S. Grant and served between March 17, 1869, and March 12, 1877.
 He was President Grant's longest-serving Cabinet officer.
 Upon assuming office in 1869, Fish was initially underrated by some statesmen including former Secretaries of State William H. Seward and John Bigelow.
 Fish, however, immediately took on the responsibilities of his office with diligence, zeal, and intelligence.
 Fish's tenure as Secretary of State was lengthy, almost eight years, and he had to contend with many foreign policy issues including the Cuban insurrection, the Alabama Claims, and the Franco-Prussian War.

 During Reconstruction, Fish was not known to sympathize with Grant's policy to eradicate the Ku Klux Klan, racism in the Southern states, and promote African American equality.
 Fish complained of being bored at Grant's cabinet meetings when Grant's U.S. Attorney General Amos T. Akerman told of atrocities of the Klan against black citizens.